yermak/AudioBookConverter/javafx/sdk/macos/legal/javafx.web/libxml2.md

-## xmlsoft.org: libxml2 v2.10.4
+## xmlsoft.org: libxml2 v2.13.8

 ### libxml2 License
 ```

-Except where otherwise noted in the source code (e.g. the files hash.c,
+Except where otherwise noted in the source code (e.g. the files dict.c,
-list.c and the trio files, which are covered by a similar licence but
+list.c, which are covered by a similar licence but
 with different Copyright notices) all the files are:

 Copyright (C) 1998-2012 Daniel Veillard.
 All Rights Reserved.